CreativePython/PythonMusic-docs/docs/download.md

 1. Open "Windows Security" from your Start menu.
 2. Navigate to "Virus & threat protection > Protection history".
-3. Locate the blocked `PEM.exe` file, click on it, and select "Allow on device" or "Restore".
+3. Locate the blocked `PEM.exe` file, click on it, and select "Allow on device" (or "Restore").
 4. Extract `PEM.exe` from the .zip file again, if the executable was deleted.

 ### Mac